 However, to the liquidity swing, we must also factor in the limit roundabout!
 Whilst liquidity can be an issue when using a betting exchange, effectively you may find the same issue in a different guise at a bookmaker: wager limits.
 At a betting exchange, as long as there is cash available on the other side of your wager you can bet as much as you want, even up to millions of pounds on the most popular markets.
 However, at a bookie you are restricted by maximum bets.
 The limit varies according to the market, the bet and, most crucially of all, the customer, with successful punters often seeing their accounts limited to very small bets.

-Beyond very low limits, a further sanction a bookmaker can use against unprofitable customers, is a ban.
+Beyond very low limits, a further sanction a bookmaker can use against winning customers, is a ban.
 A polite email will tell successful customers, or perhaps those targeting markets where the odds are out of line, that their business is no longer welcome.
 This is perfectly legal and whilst it may seem unfair there is no obligation for a bookie to accept your bets.
 In contrast a betting exchange will NEVER ban customers (other than for fraud), no matter how big, obscure, or successful their bets are.

 Factoring in Commission

 At a betting exchange you pay commission, usually only on winning bets but sometimes, at some lesser exchanges, on all wagers.
-In contrast, at a bookie the commission, or profit margin, is effectively already built into the odds, meaning your returns are easier to work out as there are no further deductions.
+In contrast, at a bookie the commission, or margin, is effectively already built into the odds, meaning your returns are easier to work out as there are no further deductions.
 As such, for those who are averse to maths and like to keep things very simple, a normal bookmaker may be preferable.

 Betting Sites v Betting Exchanges: Which is Better?